natancunhadev/mindCast-contribued-by-Natan-Cunha-s/README.md

 To run this project in the development mode, you'll need to have a basic environment to run a React-Native App, that can be found [here](https://facebook.github.io/react-native/docs/getting-started).

-Also, you'll need to the server running locally on your machine with the mock data.
-You can find the server and all the instructions to start the server [here](https://github.com/steniowagner/mindcast-server).

 ### Installing